-If you fall at or below zero LP as a result of decay, you'll be placed in the next-lowest division.
-If you're already in division IV of your tier, you'll fall into the next tier down (for example, Gold IV to Silver I).
+If you fall at or below zero LP as a result of Decay, you'll be placed in the next-lowest division.
+If you're already in division IV of your tier, you'll fall into the next tier down (for example, Diamond IV to Platinum I).

 Decay doesn't occur for players in Iron, Bronze, Silver, Gold, or Platinum.

 A particularly bad losing streak may result in dropping a tier or division, though there’s no set number of games that may trigger a demotion.
 Losing enough games at 0 LP can drop you into the next-highest division.
 If you’re in division IV, it’s possible you’ll even drop a tier if you lose at 0 LP.
 After a demotion, your LP will be set to 25 or 75, depending on how many losses you had at 0 LP.